 Due to the length and thickness of their coats, Persian and Ragdoll cat breeds are also more likely to experience hairballs as a result of ingesting their own fur during grooming.
 Even if you brush your cat daily, longhaired breeds are still likely to develop hairballs.
 Breed specific nutrition can naturally reduce hairballs and limit their formation by introducing fibre such as psyllium husks and seeds that encourage the transit and elimination of any swallowed fur through the intestines.

 Want to Know More?

-If you’re interesting in learning more about the nutritional requirements of each breed please check out Royal Canin’s Cat Breeds Guide.
+If you’re interesting in learning more about the nutritional requirements of each breed please check out Royal Canin’s website.

 DISCLOSURE: We received a small fee from Royal Canin to write this article but we only ever share information we feel is relevant to our readers.